joebiker/ImageSorter/ImageSorter/README.md

 > dotnet add reference ../ImageSorter/ImageSorter.csproj

+png files need to be tested.

+If Readme is not found, then don't process authors.

 add a "reset option" that will remove the prefix and author.
 Esentially reverting the changes.
 Maybe it can read the audit file to get the exact text.

 Bug: did not properly order the .mov files in: S:\Pictures\2025_07_19 Uncompahgre Peak with Margs